It\^o versus H\"anggi-Klimontovich: Abstract

 \section{Abstract}

 Interpreting the noise in a stochastic differential equation, in particular the Itô versus Stratonovich dilemma, is a problem that has generated a lot of debate in the physical literature.
-In the last decades, a third interpretation of noise, given by the so called H\"anggi--Klimontovich integral, has been proposed as better adapted to describe certain physical systems, particularly in statistical mechanics.
-Herein, we introduce this integral in a precise mathematical manner and analyze its properties, signaling those that has made it appealing within the realm of physics.
-Subsequently, we employ this integral to model some statistical mechanical systems, as the random dispersal of Langevin particles and the relativistic Brownian motion.
-We show that, for these classical examples, the H\"anggi-Klimontovich integral is worse adapted than the Itô integral and even the Stratonovich one.
+In the last decades, a third interpretation of noise, given by the so-called H\"anggi--Klimontovich integral, has been proposed as better adapted to describe certain physical systems, particularly in statistical mechanics.
+Herein, we introduce this integral in a precise mathematical manner and analyze its properties, signaling those that have made it appealing within the realm of physics.
+Subsequently, we employ this integral to model some statistical mechanical systems, such as the random dispersal of Langevin particles and the relativistic Brownian motion.
+We show that, for these classical examples, the H\"anggi--Klimontovich integral is worse adapted than the Itô integral and even the Stratonovich one.